s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 ### code outside of the system
 At the moment, a large part of the mmmfs codebase is still separate from the content, and developed outside of mmmfs itself.
-This is a result of the development process of mmmfs and was necessary to start the project as the filesystem itself matured, but has become a limitation of the user experience now: Potential users of mmmfs would generally start by becoming familiar with the operation of mmmfs from within the system, as this is the expected (and designated) experience developed for them.
+This is a result of the development process of mmmfs and was necessary to start the project as the filesystem itself matured, but has now become a limitation of the user experience: potential users of mmmfs would generally start by becoming familiar with the operation of mmmfs from within the system, as this is the expected (and designated) experience developed for them.
 All of the code that lives outside of the mmmfs tree is therefore invisible and opaque to them, actively limiting their understanding, and thereby the customizability, of the system.